YaleDHLab/dhlab-site/_projects/cinecircuits.md

 funded: true
 project_url: http://cinecircuits.yale.edu/

+alt: Excerpt of Cinecircuits map visualization of the distribution of networks of the global film festival circuit

 team:
   - name: Masha Shpolberg
     position: PhD student in Comparative Literature <br/>and Film and Media Studies